Dylan Cramer

 Unsure of what to do or where to go next, Cramer received a huge break from Dick Grove, who ran a music workshop school in Studio City where Cramer was taking a few classes.
 With Dick’s help, Cramer was introduced to Phil Sobel, one of L.A.’s finest studio musicians and a teacher of the highest calibre.

-Working with Sobel was a monumental turning point for Cramer.
-He spent eight gruelling, insightful years under Phil’s tutelage and credits him with saving his life, both as a man and as an artist.
+Working with Phil was a monumental turning point for Cramer.
+He spent eight gruelling, insightful years under Sobel’s tutelage and credits Phil with saving his life, both as an artist and as a man.

-After his time with Phil, Cramer returned to Canada, where he begin his teaching and recording career.
+After his time with Phil, Cramer returned to Canada, where he began his teaching and recording career.

-Since then he has recorded five albums, plays regularly with his jazz quartet, and teaches the saxophone full time.
+Since then he has recorded five albums, plays regularly with his jazz trio, and teaches the saxophone full time.

-In 2019, he published his first book, "Alto Saxophone Mastery," which outlines Cramer’s teaching methods along with several anecdotes from his time spent with both Sonny Criss and Phil Sobel.
+In 2019, he published his first book, "Alto Saxophone Mastery," which outlines his teaching methods along with several anecdotes from his time with both Sonny and Phil.
 Since then, he has published three more books: “Chasing My Father,” “Flute Artistry,” and “Cold Spaghetti.”
 He is currently working on a new recording and a new book.

 Artistry